Wednesday, April 8, 2020

 At Sibylla’s wedding in 1931, several family members hatched a plan to arrange a marriage between Louis Ferdinand’s brother, Prince Wilhelm, and Sybilla’s cousin, Princess Ingrid of Sweden.
 Wilhelm appeared very late at the pre-wedding dinner and failed to make an impression on the Swedish Princess, who had recently been courted by another cousin, the Duke of Kent.
 In 1935, she married the future King Frederik IX of Denmark.

-It is unlikely that Kira and Louis Ferdinand would have married if the marriage between Wilhelm and Ingrid had taken place.
-Wilhelm would not have renounced his rights, and Louis Ferdinand may have remained in America, where he enjoyed working for Ford.
+If Wilhelm and Ingrid had married, it is unlikely that Louis Ferdinand would have pursued a relationship with Kira, Wilhelm would not have renounced his rights, and Louis Ferdinand may have remained in America, where he enjoyed working for Ford.
 According to Kira, Wilhelm “failed to attract Ingrid and nothing came of the meeting.”

 Olga de Mumm also encouraged Louis Ferdinand to join the weekend party.
 To Kira, she had described the prince as “a most attractive young man,” who had an “affection for everything Russian.”
 This, of course, appealed to Kira, “whose curiosity was aroused.”